dariowho/Due/README.md

-# DUE - A learning digital assistant
+# DUE - A framework for Conversational AI

-Due is an autonomous conversational agent built with three goals in mind:
+Due is a conversational agent framework built with three goals in mind:

 * Episode based, learning oriented: the more you talk, the better it gets
 * Action capable: user-defined actions (shell scripts) are natural components of the conversation